-The retail impact of the scheme has been independently assessed and advice provided that the proposal would not give rise to a significantly adverse impact upon Sheerness town centre.
-Issues raised by technical consultees have been satisfactorily addressed and as a result no objection is raised.
-I have not identified any particular conflict with either relevant local or national policies.
-Although there has been some harm identified due to the very likely closure of the existing store operated by the applicant and upon the setting of a designated heritage asset, I believe that on balance this would be outweighed by the benefits of the proposal, primarily in respect of the economic benefits.
+The retail impact of the scheme has been independently assessed and the advice provided is that the proposal would give rise to a significantly adverse impact upon Sheerness town centre.
+Harm is also identified upon the setting of a designated heritage asset.
+On balance, these harms would not be outweighed by the benefits of the proposal, primarily in respect of the economic benefits and job creation.